Agency DM Automation: 10+ Client Operations

 2. Tag client for approval: @mention client in Notion (or send Slack message with link)

-Why this matters: 80% of agency-client conflicts stem from miscommunication (Sendible, 2026).
+Why this matters: Most agency-client conflicts trace back to miscommunication.
 Written approvals create accountability.

 Team Training: From Chaos to 3-Day Onboarding